ccweerasinghe1994/MICROSERVICES_NODE_JS/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
-Comprehensive microservices project documentation and structure update.
-The project has completed the initial setup phase with a fully functional React client application, completed memory bank documentation system, and updated main README with comprehensive project information.
+The project has fully completed the documentation and setup phase.
+All memory bank files are comprehensive and up-to-date, the main README provides complete project overview, and the React client is fully scaffolded.
+The project is now ready to move into the implementation phase, starting with the backend microservices.

 ## Recent Changes
-- **Complete Memory Bank System**: All core documentation files created and populated
+- **Memory Bank Review**: All core documentation files reviewed and confirmed current
+- **No Code Changes**: No new changes detected in the project since last update
+- **Documentation Consistency**: All memory bank files align with current project state
-- **Comprehensive Main README**: Updated with full project overview, architecture, and setup instructions
+- **README Accuracy**: Main README reflects current status and complete setup instructions
-- **React Client Application**: Fully scaffolded and ready for development with React 19 + TypeScript + Vite
-- **Service Configuration**: Posts and Comments services have package.json with dependencies installed
-- **Git Structure**: Added proper .gitignore files and copilot instructions
-- **Development Environment**: Windows PowerShell environment with proper tooling setup
+- **Project Stability**: All configurations and dependencies remain properly set up

 ## Immediate Next Steps
 1. **Implement Posts Service**: Create the Express.js server with CRUD endpoints and basic functionality